-As a long-time observer of relationships, I can tell you that, like children, marriages go through different developmental stages and predictable crises.
+As a longtime observer of relationships, I can tell you that, like children, marriages go through different developmental stages and predictable crises.
 But because people are unfamiliar with the normal hills and valleys of marriage, these predictable transitional periods are often misunderstood, causing over-reactions.
 Those who manage to weather these universal stormy periods usually come out the other side with greater love and commitment to their spouses.
-That's why I want to offer you a Marriage Map.
+That's why I want to offer you a marriage map.

-Stage One- Passion prevails
+Stage One: Passion prevails

 Head over heels in love, you can't believe how lucky you are to have met your lover.
 Much to your amazement, you have so much in common: you enjoy the same hobbies, music, restaurants and movies.
 You can finish each other's sentences.
 When you pick up the phone to call your partner, he or she is already on the line calling you.
 When little, annoying things pop up, they're dismissed and overlooked.

 At no other time in your relationship is your feeling of well being and physical desire for each other as intense as it is during this romantic period.
-The newness and excitement of the relationship stimulates the production of chemicals in your bodies that increase energy, positive attitudes and heighten sexuality and sensuality.
+The newness and excitement of the relationship stimulate the production of chemicals in your bodies that increase energy, positive attitudes and heighten sexuality and sensuality.
 While in this naturally produced state of euphoria, you decide to commit to spending the rest of their lives together.
 And marry, you do.
 But soon, your joy gives way to an inevitable earth-shattering awakening; marriage isn't at all what you expected it to be.

-Stage Two- What was I thinking?
+Stage Two: What was I thinking?

 In some ways, stage two is the most difficult because it is here that you experience the biggest fall.
 After all, how many miles is it from bliss to disillusionment?
 Millions.
 For starters, reality sets in.
 The little things start to bother you.
 You realize that your spouse has stinky breath in the morning, spends way too long on the toilet, leaves magazines and letters strewn on the kitchen counter, and never wraps food properly before it's put in the refrigerator.